 If you are looking to see a smaller function from a different angle, do visit Parmarth Niketan.
 In this Ashram, Aarti ceremony is held by the students and sets more of a family atmosphere.

-Read also: what you need to know about Ganga Aarti in India?
+Read also: What you need to know about Ganga Aarti in India?

 Learn yoga in Rishikesh

-Since Rishikesh is known as a capital of yoga, you can literally find a yoga course on every street.
+Since Rishikesh is known as the capital of yoga, you can literally find a yoga course on every street.
 There is also an International Yoga festival held in March every year.
 In 2019, it is from 1st to 7th March in Parmarth Niketan Ashram.

 I recommend starting with a definition of your goals.
 If you want to do yoga for yourself, there are daily classes in some ashrams as well as independent courses.
 For instance, the hostel where I’ve stayed had a free yoga class twice daily for a month.

 Side note: it’s common to see travelers in Rishikesh with yoga mats.
 If you are looking to buy one, I recommend big cities (e.g. Delhi, Mumbai) or online platforms for varieties.

 If you are looking for yoga teaching certification, you need to look into requirements, costs, and timings.
 There is a common misconception that you can take a fast certification course and travel around while doing it.

 Most of the yoga students I met were enrolled in a 200 hours course (~1 month).
 Yes, it’s more than a full-time commitment!
 The length varies from 4 weeks up to 3 months.
 The price range can be between 200 USD up to 1500 USD depending on conditions and what the price includes.

 Note, these are general numbers which I heard from several travelers who joined the yoga course.
 You have to investigate this topic more in details.